Choose Language

 Think of AIBOM as the AI equivalent of a software bill of materials, but with deeper implications.
 AI systems do not just execute code.
 They learn from data, evolve over time and influence critical decisions.

 The rise of regulations, supply chain attacks and AI misuse has pushed transparency from a theoretical ideal into a business requirement.
-Security leaders need evidence.
-Regulators demand traceability.
-Customers expect responsible AI.
+Now security leaders need evidence, regulators demand traceability and even customers expect responsible AI: an AIBOM helps meet all three.

 The hidden risks inside modern AI systems